riggerthegeek/steeplejack/docs/getting-started/models-and-collections.md

 [Dependency Injection]({{ '/docs/api/dependency-injection' | prepend: site.baseurl }}) in steeplejack works.
 Put
 simply, it takes away the need to `require` a file and traverse through directories to find it.

-The API docs cover everything in that, but there are two things you need to know to notice here.
-First, we're
+The API docs cover everything in that, but there are two things you should to notice here.
+First, is that a function is assign to `.__factory` - this tells the Dependency Injector how to to treat this file.
+Second is that we've named the function - this is so that the Dependency Injector knows what to call it.
+An anonymous factory function will throw an error.

+### Collections

+A collection is a collection of models, that's it.
+If you think of your model as a single JSON object then a collection would be an array of those objects.
+It ensures that the individual models are instances of the model 'class' and you can do useful things like filtering or sorting the data.

+The collection definition is related to the model definition.
+Create a folder called `/collections` and a file called `Products.js`.
+Then define the collection file as follows:

+    var steeplejack = require("steeplejack");

+    module.exports.__factory = function Products (Product) {

+        return steeplejack.Collection.extend({
+            model: Product
+        });

+    };

+All you have to define is the instance of the model that you want to use.

+Notice also how we've against added `.__factory` to the `module.exports` and that we've called this collection 'Products'.
+The other thing you should notice is that the function has a parameter called `Product`.
+This is the dependency injector wiring it all together behind the scenes without a single `require` in sight.
+When we come to run this, you'll see that the `Product` defined in the model file is what's passed through to the `Products` collection.

 <a href="{{ '/docs/getting-started/routing' | prepend: site.baseurl }}" class="prev_button">Routing</a>
-<a href="{{ '/docs/getting-started/models-and-collections' | prepend: site.baseurl }}" class="next_button">Modules</a>
+<a href="{{ '/docs/getting-started/running-your-app' | prepend: site.baseurl }}" class="next_button">Running Your App</a>